 Not sure where to start?
-Register today and join me for a March 29 webinar with OnSolve, where we’ll dig deeper into these topics: Emergency Alerting 101: How To Be Successful with IPAWS.
+Watch this on-demand webinar, where we dig deeper into these topics: Emergency Alerting 101: How To Be Successful with IPAWS.

-And stay tuned for Part 2 of this blog, where I’ll take a closer look at IPAWS education and training best practices – and why learning is (and should be) ongoing for all of us.
+And check out Part 2 of this blog, where I take a closer look at IPAWS education and training best practices – and why learning is (and should be) ongoing for all of us.